SEE HOW WE CAN HELP / Wills & Estate Planning

 When a loved one passes away, it is an emotional time for family and friends.
 Added to the emotion is the responsibilities of administering the Estate.
 Due to the increase in personal wealth, the various ways individuals own assets, and the complexities that may arise in administering Estates, we can assist and advise your Executor(s) of their rights and duties in the administration of your Estate following your passing.

-In addition to Wills, we may also assist with putting in place a valid Enduring Power of Attorney (EPA).
-An EPA is another important legal document that outlines who you would like to manage your financial and/or legal affairs, should you lose capacity to make decisions for yourself.
+We may also assist with putting in place a valid Enduring Power of Attorney (EPA).
+An EPA is a legal document that outlines who you would like to manage your financial and/or legal affairs, should you lose capacity to make decisions for yourself.
 For example, if you were in a car accident, having a valid EPA would enable your Attorney (the person responsible for managing your affairs) to make decisions on your behalf, such as continuing to pay your bills and medical expenses, and your medical care.